Everything You Need To Know About Henley Royal Regatta

 Regatta Enclosure

 Unlike the Stewards’ Enclosure which is exclusively for members only, the Regatta Enclosure is open to everyone.
-It is located on the beautiful Henley Reach and is the perfect place to the competition whilst soaking up the exclusive and family-friendly atmosphere.
+It is located on the beautiful Henley Reach and is the perfect place to compete whilst soaking up the exclusive and family-friendly atmosphere.

-The Regatta Enclosure opens half an hour before the first race and offers riverside seating and an open Grandstand, as well as a covered restaurant, outside dining area, and a bar with a wide range of food and drinks.
-Daily admission ranges between £30 – £42 per person depending on the day you are attending.
-Admission is free for children under the age of 14 when accompanied by an adult with a valid badge.
+The Regatta Enclosure opens half an hour before the first race and offers riverside seating, an open Grandstand, a covered restaurant, an outside dining area, and a bar with a wide range of food and drinks.
+Daily admission ranges between £30 – £42 per person depending on the day you attend.
+Admission is free for children under 14 when accompanied by an adult with a valid badge.

 You’ll also be happy to know that there is no dress code inside the Regatta Enclosure, however many spectators like to embrace the spirit of the event by wearing club blazers or other rowing apparel.
 You can use this as a chance to dress up and go all out or opt for a more casual look it’s entirely up to you.